cakebatterandsprinkles/portfolio-gatsby/src/posts/js_history_terminology.md

 Another way to import external scripts is to add them to the end of the body tag.
 This way, as the browser will see them after it has loaded the html, they will definitely be executed after the html is loaded. but, importing scripts in the head section with async or defer tags is faster than adding them at the bottom of the body tag, as downloading the scripts and parsing and loading the html can be done at the same time.
 So there's that.

-**What is 'strict' mode?**
+### What is 'strict' mode?

 JS can work without using semicolons (just using line breaks will be ok), or without using let for a new variable.
 Still, it is not the best way to use JS, and using it with semicolons, etc. is the best practice.
 To enforce this best practice, if you write **'use strict'**; as the first line of code in your script, it will throw errors if it's used otherwise.
 This will ensure you are writing a more optimized code.

 Downside/disadvantage: If you use a strict code and a library that you use doesn't, then you are going to get errors!

-**What is dynamic typing in JS?**
+### What is dynamic typing in JS?

 When you declare a variable in JS, you can reassign it's value.
 Types are associated with values, not variables.
 Because you did not assign a type at the first place, the first value can be a string, and the second value that is reassigned can be any other type, which means you can change a variable's type in JS!
 This is why JS is called 'loosely typed' or 'dynamically typed'.
 If you want to use JS but you want 'strictly typed' variables, then using TypeScript will make more sense for you.

-**What is scope?**
+### What is scope?

 You can think of scopes as the place where variables are registered to.
+Scope is important because it determines the accesibility to variables.

 There are mainly 2 major scopes:

-1. Global Scope: Default scope, refers to our window object.
-(The top level of the code is the window object) Anything you create in the global scope are available throughout the application.
+1. Global Scope: Default scope, in the browser this refers to our window object.
+(The top level of the code in the browser is the window object!)
+Global variables are declared outside of a block and they are available throughout the application.
 2. Local Scope: It is nested inside the global scope.
-It is created when you create a function

-- When you define a variable in a function, it is only defined in that function.
-When you define a variable directly, it is in global scope.
-- When we define a variable outside of function, we still have access to it inside of any function.

-  - You define a variable in the global context.
-Then when you late define the same variable in a function.
-(NOT USING VAR X=Y, USING X = Y)

-    What happens is, it does not create a new variable, it goes to the parent variable and change its value.
-So both inside and outside of the function, the value of that variable changes.

-  - If you define the same variable WITH VAR X = Y, it creates a new variable inside that specific function.
-So that variable's value is different between global and inside contexts.

-- Every function has it's own scope and they are not shared btw functions.

-**What is hoisting?**
+Local variables are declared inside of a block.

+A block is mainly a group of zero or more statements inside curly braces.
+For example, whatever is inside 'if...else' and 'for' statements are scoped locally.
+Also functions are scoped locally.
+(There is a difference in between declaring a variable with var or let/const, but I will discuss it in a separate article.)

+### What is hoisting?

 Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.
-Inevitably, this means that no matter where functions and variables are declared, **they are moved to the top of their scope** whether their scope is global or local.
+Inevitably, this means that no matter where functions and variables are declared, **they are moved to the top of their scope**.

 Actually, your code isn’t moving anywhere.
 It isn’t magically being moved to the top of the file.
 What’s actually happening is that your function and variable declarations are added to memory during the compile phase.